 The Company is led by Mr. Andre M. Hilliou, who has served as Chief Executive Officer since 2004 and as Chairman of the Board since 2009.
 In 2009, we named Dr. Carl Braunlich as Vice Chairman of the Board.
 Dr. Braunlich serves as our lead independent director.
+As Vice Chairman, the lead independent director serves in the place of the Chairman in any matter in which the Chairman is excused or does not appear.
+In addition, he calls and presides over meetings of the independent directors, which are held periodically throughout the year, most recently on December 8, 2011.
 All of our board committees are compromised only of independent directors.
 Each committee is chaired by a different independent director.
 Our independent directors meet regularly at each committee meeting.
 In May 2009, we appointed Mr. Mark J. Miller to be Chief Operating Officer in addition to his roles as Treasurer and Chief Financial Officer of the Company.
 This will ensure an orderly succession of executive management should one be needed.

 Our audit committee is responsible for reviewing and assessing financial risk to the Company.
 The audit committee is comprised of three independent directors and meets at least quarterly.
-In addition, we maintain a regulatory compliance committee, comprised of three independent directors which is responsible for the oversight and review of all matters of gaming regulatory import.
+In addition, we maintain a regulatory compliance committee, comprised of three independent directors, which is responsible for the oversight and review of all matters of gaming regulatory import.
 We believe that these two independent committees provide proper risk oversight for the Company.

 Our board leadership structure is commonly utilized by other public companies in the United States of comparable size and scope.
 We believe that this leadership structure has been effective for the Company.
 We believe that an independent Vice Chairman and only independent directors serving on our board committees provides a balance with a combined Chairman and Chief Executive Officer.
-With experienced and participating independent directors, we believe the proper leadership structure.
+With experienced and participating independent directors, we believe we have the proper leadership structure.